 But it’s about the compound effect – where little small steps add up over time to make a big impact on your life.

-So yes.
 I would tell myself to slow down.

 Don’t be in such a rush.